 Race Engineer, No. 12 Verizon Team Penske Dallara/Chevrolet

-As he enters his ninth season as race engineer for Will Power and the No. 12 Verizon Team Penske Dallara/Chevrolet, David Faustino has become one of the most successful race engineers in the Verizon IndyCar Series since joining Team Penske in 2010.
-After 28 victories, 42 Verizon P1 Pole Awards and a series championship over the last seven seasons, Faustino has seemingly accomplished everything this side of an Indianapolis 500 win - something he and Power are aiming for in 2018.
+As he enters his 10th season as race engineer for Will Power and the No. 12 Verizon Team Penske Dallara/Chevrolet, David Faustino has become one of the most successful race engineers in the IndyCar Series.
+After producing 32 victories, 48 pole awards, a memorable win in the 2018 Indianapolis 500 and a series championship (2014) over the last nine seasons, Faustino has accomplished quite a bit during his time with Power and the team.

-Over the past 13 years, Faustino has steadily built an impressive career in motorsports.
-Early in his career he worked almost exclusively with rookie drivers - including Power - before settling in with the quick Australian at Team Penske.
+Over the past 15 years, Faustino has steadily built an impressive career in motorsports.
+Early in his career, he worked almost exclusively with rookie drivers – including Power – before settling in with the fast Australian racer at Team Penske.

 Faustino served as an engineer at Conquest Racing during the 2005 and 2006 seasons as he helped produce the first ever Champ Car podium finish for the team and then-rookie driver Andrew Ranger.